shabreenavincent/OS-EX.8-IMPLEMENTATION-OF-BANKER-S-ALGORITHM/README.md

 # OS-EX.8-IMPLEMENTATION-OF-BANKER-S-ALGORITHM
 ## AIM:
 To implement the bankers Algorithm

 ## ALGORITHM:
-### Step 1: Initialize Data
+## Step 1: Initialize Data
-* Set n to 5 (number of processes) and m to 3 (number of resource types).
+-> Set n to 5 (number of processes) and m to 3 (number of resource types).

-* Initialize the alloc matrix with the allocation of resources to processes.
+-> Initialize the alloc matrix with the allocation of resources to processes.

-* Initialize the max matrix with the maximum demand of resources for each process.
+-> Initialize the max matrix with the maximum demand of resources for each process.

-* Initialize the avail list with the available resources.
+-> Initialize the avail list with the available resources.

-* Initialize arrays f, ans, and ind to manage process states and safe sequence.
+-> Initialize arrays f, ans, and ind to manage process states and safe sequence.

-### Step 2: Initialize Flags and Need Matrix
+## Step 2: Initialize Flags and Need Matrix
-* Initialize the array f to keep track of whether each process is finished (all initially set to 0).
+-> Initialize the array f to keep track of whether each process is finished (all initially set to 0).

-* Create an empty matrix need to represent the resource needs of each process.
+-> Create an empty matrix need to represent the resource needs of each process.

-### Step 3: Calculate Need Matrix
+## Step 3: Calculate Need Matrix
-* Calculate the need matrix by subtracting the alloc matrix from the max matrix for each process and resource.
+Calculate the need matrix by subtracting the alloc matrix from the max matrix for each process and resource.

-### Step 4: Main Loop
+## Step 4: Main Loop
-* Loop k from 0 to 4 (5 iterations, one for each process).
+-> Loop k from 0 to 4 (5 iterations, one for each process).

-* Inside the loop:
+->Inside the loop:

-* Loop through each process i (0 to 4).
+Loop through each process i (0 to 4).

-* Check if process i is not finished (f[i] == 0).
+Check if process i is not finished (f[i] == 0).

-* Initialize flag to 0.
+Initialize flag to 0.

-* Loop through each resource type j (0 to 2).
+Loop through each resource type j (0 to 2).

-* Check if the resource need of process i for resource j exceeds the available resource avail[j].
+Check if the resource need of process i for resource j exceeds the available resource avail[j].

-* If it does, set flag to 1 and break out of the inner loop.
+If it does, set flag to 1 and break out of the inner loop.

-* If flag is still 0 (i.e., all resource needs are satisfied), add process i to the ans array and increment ind.
+If flag is still 0 (i.e., all resource needs are satisfied), add process i to the ans array and increment ind.

-* Update the available resources by adding the allocated resources of process i to avail.
+Update the available resources by adding the allocated resources of process i to avail.

-* Mark process i as finished by setting f[i] to 1.
+Mark process i as finished by setting f[i] to 1.

-### Step 5: Print the SAFE Sequence
+## Step 5: Print the SAFE Sequence
-* Print "Following is the SAFE Sequence" as a header.
+-> Print "Following is the SAFE Sequence" as a header.

-* Loop through the processes in the ans array and print them as the safe sequence, separated by " -> ".
+-> Loop through the processes in the ans array and print them as the safe sequence, separated by " -> ".

-* Print the last process in the sequence.
+-> Print the last process in the sequence.

 ## PROGRAM:
 ```
 n = 5